-We offer Weekly boarding and Full boarding options:
+We offer Weekly boarding facilities:

 Dormitories are allocated according to Grades (i.e. Grade One will be in Dorm One).
 Each dorm is monitored by a carefully chosen Grade Seven pupil who stays in each particular dorm.
 The older pupil is a monitor and helper, particularly for the younger children to help them with their routines and mastering the intricacies of shoelaces and mosquito net tying!
 If there are any problems during the night the monitor can help with these or accompany them to the hostel matron.

 The girls and boys hostels each have their respective matrons living quarters as part of the hostel.
-The children can access the matrons at any time during the day or night should they feel ill or there is any problem needing their attention.
+The children can access the matrons at any time during the day or night should they feel ill or if there is any problem needing their attention.

 The sick bay is run by the Girls Matron who keeps a record of any medicines coming from home and when these need to be administered.
 She has a comprehensive supply of medicines for any illnesses arising during the week as well as two rooms in the Sick Bay for children who are ill during the week.
 Parents are contacted to inform them if their children are unwell and if the Matron feels it is warranted, the child may be collected and taken home.